 - How are you going to present?

-In an effective speech your audience will only remember 3 to 4 main ideas.
-Decide on the essential ideas vital for their understanding your topic.
+In an effective speech, your audience will only remember 3 to 4 main ideas.
+Decide on the essential ideas vital for their understanding of your topic.
 These are your key points.
-Make a brief outline with supporting details, quotes and graphics.
+Make a brief outline with supporting details, quotes, and graphics.

 Entry- Launching your presentation is as important as the takeoff of an airplane.
 If the liftoff fails, the rest of the trip becomes irrelevant.
 Determine how you are going to start your speech and commit the first several lines to memory.
 An excellent beginning includes telling the audience why they want to listen.
 What is the benefit to them?

 If you are particularly nervous, look for a sympathetic face and talk to that person for several moments.
 Do not begin with an apology… “I didn’t have much time to prepare for this talk.”
 Or “I’m not really good at giving speeches.”
 Starting with a negative makes the audience uncomfortable.
 Remember you feel more anxious than you look.
 Convert your nervous energy into enthusiasm and launch your speech positively.

 Posturing- Your body is a tool.
 Learn to use it effectively.
 Find your center of balance.
 Your feet should be firmly planted about shoulder-width apart.
 Hold your shoulders back and chin up.
 Stand calmly, being careful not to fidget or sway.
 Let your hands rest by your sides.

 Make your movements purposeful.
 If you make a gesture with your hands, let them return to the resting position by your side.
 Don’t wander around the room.
 If you want to go to a different location – go there and then stop.
 Speak to one person at a time and maintain eye contact.

 Your voice has volume, tone, and pace.
 Realize you will speak faster and at a higher pitch than you did when you were rehearsing.
 Be aware of this tendency.
 Speak loudly enough so everyone in the room can hear you, but not so loudly that people in the front rows are covering their ears.